avery-mr/burndownForWhat/FINAL_REPORT.md

       * Editing and displaying basic user profile information.
       * Creating and viewing climbing events.
       * Sending and viewing previously sent messages.
-    * We also added an embedded Google Maps search which allows the user to see common climbing areas nearby.
+    * We also added an embedded Google Maps search which allows the user to see climbing areas nearby.
     * This MVP lays the groundwork for a more refined version of the app with expanded functionality and improved user experience in future iterations.
   * **What we were in the middle of implementing:**
     * One key feature that remains incomplete is the ability for users to "join" an event, which is essential to fulfilling the minimum use case for the events functionality.
 Implementing this feature requires additional backend logic to insert data into a user-event join table, introducing a level of complexity